Wint3rmute/baczek.me/content/custom-sequencer-idea-dump.md

 tags: generative, culture, programming
 ---

+## Machine Elves

+Randomly stumbled around the idea of Machine Elves.
+I like the concept of creatures singing things into existence, even self-modifying themselves.
+Perhaps some elements of cellular-automata-like features could be incorporated into the sequencer?
+The pattern could be a structure unstable by default.

+Some sort of kernel (think image processing) could be made available for the user to describe rules of self-transformation.
+The pattern could flip back and forth between repetitions, letting the user decide if they want to take a step forward or modify the kernel.

+Ideas:

+- 2D cellular automata pattern modification
+- What about parameter modifications?
+- How to control how radical the changes would be?

 ## Yet another take 2

 - Base component of the program would be a cursor, moving through a board